Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 parameters can be provided.

 - The `read_fct` parameter represents a python function provided by the user.
 It will be used to read the data.
-- The `write_fct` parameter represents the function, provided by the user, will be used to write the data.
+- The `write_fct` parameter represents a python function provided by the user.
+It will be used to write the data.

 !!! example